madetech/learn/guides/02-Git/README.md

 Using `git diff` identify your changes

-Add one of the file but do not commit it
+Add one of the files but do not commit it

 Compare `git diff` to `git diff --staged`